Understanding Your Saboteurs: How to Overcome Inner Obstacles and Ignite Your Intuition

 Common thought: “Something bad could happen at any moment.”

-Childhood root: Distracted from pain by staying busy or entertained.
+Childhood root: Distracted from pain by staying busy.

 Common thought: “There’s got to be something better.”